Quantifying the Performance Gap for Simple Versus Optimal Dynamic Server Allocation Policies: System Description and Metrics

 There is a tradeoff between low response time and low cost, but also with respect to the frequency of server allocations and deallocations.
 A factor favoring low frequency is that during the server setup delay cost is being incurred with no direct benefit.
 However, cost is also incurred with no direct benefit when server(s) are left allocated when there are no requests for them to process.
 Of interest are server allocation/deallocation policies that efficiently mediate these tradeoffs in a manner that yields a desired balance between low response time and low cost.

 We adopt the following objective function that we wish to minimize:

-where $R$ is the average request response time, $C$ is the cost as measured by the average over time of the total service rate of the allocated servers (= $1/\mu$ times the average number of allocated servers), and $\omega$ is a factor chosen according to the desired balance in importance between the two objective function terms.
-Note that $\lambda R$ can be thought of as the average rate at which ``request time'' (i.e., request waiting and service time) is being accumulated.
+where $R$ is the average request response time, $C$ is the cost as measured by the average over time of the total service rate of the allocated servers (= $1/\mu$ times the average number of allocated servers), and $\omega$ is a factor chosen according to the desired balance in importance between the two objective function terms. \revOne{Note that $\lambda R$ can be thought of as the average rate at which}{From Little’s Law, $\lambda R$ is equal to the average number of requests in the system.
+It can also be thought of as the average rate at which} ``request time'' (i.e., request waiting and service time) is being accumulated.
 We can also define a notion of ``server time''.
 If units are normalized so that the service of a single request uses, on average, 1 unit of server time, then when there is one allocated server, server time is being accumulated at rate $\mu$, and $C$ gives the average rate at which server time is being accumulated.
 With these definitions, the objective function can be viewed as a weighted sum of the rates of accumulation of ``request time'' and ``server time''.

+\revOne{}{Note that the two objective function terms will tend to conflict.
+For example, for fixed $\lambda$, increasing the service rate $\mu$ will decrease $R$ but typically increase $C$.
+The factor $\omega$ reflects the desired balance between the two objective-function terms, acting as a weighting factor that quantifies the relative emphasis placed on cost versus delay, with larger values corresponding to greater priority on minimizing response time.
+Server allocation/deallocation policies differ not only in the importance they attach to the two terms, but also in how effectively the tradeoff is mediated; for example, an efficient policy may be able to achieve a decrease in $R$ with a lower increase in $C$ than can be achieved with other policies.
+We seek efficient policies that yield a minimal or close to minimal objective function value compared to that of other candidate policies across a wide range of $\omega$ values.}

 The objective function~(\ref{eq:objfunction}) can also be used at each site in a service provider system with multiple sites.
 Using the subscript $i$ to index the metrics of site $i$, note that the overall average response time would be given by $(\sum_i \lambda_i R_i)/(\sum_j \lambda_j)$, and so it would be appropriate to weight each $R_i$ by $\lambda_i$ in an objective function for each site, while using a single system-wide value of $\omega$.